 In feng shui, different parts of your home represent different areas of your life.
 Your desk and workspace (in and outside of your home) represent your career, so it's a good idea to pay attention to this area to make sure you’re supported in your work life.

 One important aspect to look at is the location and placement of your desk.
+In feng shui, the direction and position of your desk are of utmost importance in order to bring positive energy and attract money into your office and workspace at home, whether it's in a dedicated room, a bedroom, or another shared space in your house.
 Here are a few favorite tips to optimize your desk placement from a feng shui perspective.

 Equipment / Tools